 Serve these fabulous shrimp cakes as an entree or make them small and serve as an appetizer.
 They could be served in sandwiches as well.
 Your friends and family will love them!

-The Sriracha mayonnaise blend makes a quick and tasty sauce for the shrimp cakes, but a homemade tartar sauce or remoulade sauce would be excellent as well.
-Or serve them with this easy chipotle mayo.
+The Sriracha mayonnaise blend makes a quick and tasty sauce for the shrimp cakes, but a homemade tartar sauce, chipotle mayo, or remoulade sauce would be excellent.

 Peel and devein the shrimp and then rinse under cold running water.